Ankush-rawt/codsoft/README.md

 #codesoft task 1
-make a calculator by using python
+created a calculator by using python